Zipsqu/ProjectWW/README.md

-# Website for The Linn Cafe shop in Glasgow.
+# Website for "The Linn Cafe" in Glasgow.